EGC2: Enhanced Graph Classification with Easy Graph Compression: PRELIMINARIES

-We represent a graph as $G=(V,E,A)$, where $V$ is the vertex set, $E$ is the edge set and $A\in \{0,1\}^{n\times n}$ is the adjacency matrix. $G$ usually contains an attribute vector of each vertex.
-Here, we denote the attributes of graph $G$ as $X$, and use $G = (A, X)$ to represent a graph more concisely.
+{We represent a graph as $G=(V, E)$, where $V$ is the node set and $E$ is the edge set.} $G$ usually contains an attribute vector of each vertex.
+Here, we denote the attributes of the graph $G$ as $X$ and $A\in \{0,1\}^{n\times n}$ as the adjacency matrix, and use $G = (A, X)$ to represent a graph more concisely.